thibaultyou/prompt-library/prompts/software_dev_pr_agent/README.md

 ### ✏️ One-line Description

-**Generates comprehensive pull requests for software projects based on given context**
+**Generates comprehensive pull requests for software development projects**

 ### 📄 Description

-This prompt creates detailed, high-quality pull requests for software projects.
-It analyzes code context, suggests improvements, and adheres to GitHub best practices, providing a thorough code review and project enhancement tool.
+This prompt creates detailed pull requests for software projects, incorporating code analysis, improvement suggestions, and adherence to GitHub best practices.
+It provides a structured approach to code review and project enhancement.

 ### 🔧 Variables

-- `{{CONTEXT}}`
+- `{{CONTEXT}}`: Provides the project context and code changes for the pull request

 ### 📜 Prompt